Leuchtfeuer/mautic-multiselect-handling-bundle/README.md

-## Multiselect Handling by Leuchtfeuer
+## Multiselect Handling by Leuchtfeuer - Mautic 5 Version
 Enhanced Mautics ability to handle the fieldtypes “Select” & “Multiselect”.
 Handling of fieldtype "Select" was introduced in later version, thus the naming "multiselect".